-In keeping with our learner-centered approach, students work collaboratively with faculty to identify the areas of study they will explore.
-And, since personal awareness and knowledge of the world go hand in hand, we help students at all levels undertake a holistic, multidisciplinary approach in their studies.
+In keeping with our learner-centered approach, you will work collaboratively with faculty to identify the areas of study to explore.
+And, since personal awareness and knowledge of the world go hand in hand, we help you at all levels undertake a holistic, multidisciplinary approach in your studies.

 The Individualized Bachelor of Arts emphasizes personal and social transformation.
-We encourage students to pursue areas of interest that enrich life and contribute to the global community and the Earth.
+We encourage you and your classmates to pursue areas of interest that enrich life and contribute to the global community and the Earth.

 The Bachelor of Arts in Individualized Studies is an undergraduate degree open to any interested, self-directed, and motivated college-ready students.

 New students seeking admission may be admitted at any level up to and including the second semester of the junior year.
 No more than 75 transferable semester hour transfer credits can be applied to the 120 semester hour credits required for the degree.

 A minimum of three semesters of enrollment in the degree track is required for graduation.

 During the semester, students send faculty advisors “packets” of work that vary in content but typically contain diverse forms of learning, including study journals, annotations, research papers, creative writing, samples of artwork, autobiographical and process reflections, and audio/video production.